Peramelidae

-The marsupial family Peramelidae contains all of the extant bandicoots.
+The marsupial family Peramelidae contains the extant bandicoots.
 They are found throughout Australia and New Guinea, with at least some species living in every available habitat, from rainforest to desert.
 Four fossil peramelids are described.
 One known extinct species of bandicoot, the pig-footed bandicoot, was so different from the other species, it was recently moved into its own family.

 Characteristics

-Peramelids are small marsupials, ranging in size from the mouse bandicoot, which is 15-17.5 cm long, to the giant bandicoot, which at 39–56 cm in length and up 4.7 kg in weight, is about the size of a rabbit.
+Peramelids are small marsupials, ranging in size from the mouse bandicoot, which is 15–17.5 cm long, to the giant bandicoot, which at 39–56 cm in length and up 4.7 kg in weight, is about the size of a rabbit.
 They have short limbs and tails, smallish, mouse-like ears, and a long, pointed snout.